 Store the cooled cookies in an airtight container at room temperature.
 I like to place wax paper between layers of the cookies to help keep them looking their best.
 Stored properly, the cookies should keep up to 3 days.

 How to Freeze Sprinkle Sugar Cookies

-To freeze the baked cookies, place the completely cooled cookies between layers of waxed paper or parchment paper and store them in an airtight, freezer-safe container.
+To freeze baked cookies, place your completely cooled sugar cookies between layers of waxed paper or parchment paper and store them in an airtight, freezer-safe container.
 They should keep up to 3 months.
-Thaw overnight in the refrigerator or for an hour or so at room temperature.
+Thaw them overnight in the refrigerator or for an hour or so at room temperature before enjoying them again.

-When it’s time to bake the frozen cookies, there’s no need to thaw if you’re not adding more sprinkles.
+When it’s time to bake the frozen cookies, there’s no need to thaw them if you’re not adding more sprinkles.
 Just add a couple more minutes to the baking time.
-If you want to add more sprinkles to the tops of the cookies, then let the cookies sit at room temperature for about 30 minutes, add more sprinkles, and then bake as normal.
+If you want to add more sprinkles to the tops of the cookies, let the cookies sit at room temperature for about 30 minutes, then add more sprinkles and bake as normal.

 You can never have too many sugar cookie recipes in your recipe box!
 Here are a few more to try.